tsinghua-ideal/Syno/docs/plans.md

 - [x] Add support for more arithmetic operations, other than product.
 - [x] Add nested loops codegen for expression.
 - [ ] Generate metadata along with kernels.
+- [ ] Adjust the order of dimensions in weights for better cache locality.

 ## Transforms